HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/controller_spi/controller_spi_modification/modify_portal_resources/creating_resources/ctrlrapit_crt_cntxt.md

     -   A layout control creation context contains two properties, portlet definition and portlet entity.
 -   Combine several creation contexts into one in order to define multiple immutable properties.

+!!!note
-**Note:** You can only combine creation contexts that have not already been combined by using the creation context builder.
+    You can only combine creation contexts that have not already been combined by using the creation context builder.

 Example 1 - Obtaining a simple creation context: